-The accompanying schedules of expenditures of federal awards and state financial assistance include the federal and state grant activity of the School District of Waupaca under programs of the federal and state governments for the year ended June 30, 2019.
+The accompanying schedules of expenditures of federal awards and state financial assistance include the federal and state grant activity of the School District of Waupaca under programs of the federal and state governments for the year ended June 30, 2020.
 The information in these schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards (Uniform Guidance) and the Wisconsin Public School District Audit Manual.
-Because the schedule presents only a select portion of operations of the District, it is not intended to, and does not, present the financial position and change in net position of the District.
+Because the schedules present only a select portion of operations of the District, they are not intended to, and do not, present the financial position and change in net position of the District.